jiangnianshun/django-mdict/doc/doc_en/doc_es.md

    [http://127.0.0.1:18000/mdict/es/](http://127.0.0.1:18000/mdict/es/)

    When performing full-text query, eselasticsearch.bat needs to be running all the time, otherwise the query will have no results.
-If it needs to be turned on all the time, it needs to be set to start at boot.

 ### Install xapian

-* Install using apt-get under ubuntu
+* Install with apt-get on ubuntu

 ```